-The Local Development Programme (LDP) was initiated as a result of the World Summit on Sustainable Development organised in Johannesburg in 2002, which acknowledged the key role of partnerships between the United Nations, civil society and academia, local authorities and the private sector in the advancement and successful realization of the sustainable development agenda.
-The key objective of LDP is to develop the capacity of local actors, through exchange of experiences and dissemination of best practices, as an effective way of achieving the Millennium Development Goals (MDGs) and reducing poverty at local level.
+The Decentralized Cooperation Programme (DCP - formerly known as Local Development Programme) was initiated as a result of the World Summit on Sustainable Development organised in Johannesburg in 2002, which acknowledged the key role of partnerships between the United Nations, civil society and academia, local authorities and the private sector in the advancement and successful realization of the sustainable development agenda.
+The key objective of DCP is to develop the capacity of local actors, through exchange of experiences and dissemination of best practices, as an effective way of achieving the Millennium Development Goals (MDGs) and reducing poverty at local level.

 The Public Finance and Trade Programme (PFT) aims at enhancing the capacity of United Nations Member States and other stakeholders to address international challenges in the areas of public financial management, international trade, and intellectual property issues.

 The Antwerp - International Training Center for Corporate Opportunities (ITCCO) is a center of excellence that offers trainings on corporate social responsibility (CSR) in relation with the Millennium Development Goals (MDGs) and the Global Compact Principles (UNGC).